 For Public Users of the Maryland Judiciary's Services and Programs

-- Disseminate the Judiciary’s policies on Equal Employment Opportunity and Americans with Disabilities Act to promote Judiciary-wide understanding of rights and responsibilities for equal opportunity.
+- Disseminate the Judiciary’s policies on Equal Employment Opportunity to promote Judiciary-wide understanding of rights and responsibilities concerning equal opportunity.

-- Prepare Annual Report on the Judiciary’s EEO programs.
+- Prepare Annual Report of the Equal Employment Opportunity.

 - Assure compliance with Orders from external agencies, such as the U.S. Equal Employment Opportunity Commission and the Maryland Commission on Civil Rights.

-- Facilitate requests for reasonable accommodation by employees, applicants for employment and users of the Judiciary’s services.
+- Facilitate requests for religious accommodation by employees, job applicants and other public users of the Judiciary’s programs and services.

-- Plan, develop, and coordinate with other Judiciary units to present training on such topics as diversity and inclusion, sexual harassment, and the ADA.
+- Plan, develop, and coordinate with other Judiciary units to present training on such topics as diversity and inclusion, sexual harassment, retaliation, religious accommodation and Limited English Proficiency.